DOT Hours of Service: Reviewing Changes to the 100-Air-Mile Exemption

-Following hours-of-service regulations can be the difference between passing and failing a compliance audit.
+Following DOT hours of service regulations can be the difference between passing and failing a compliance audit.

 The FMCSA’s hours of service regulations are a complex set of rules that help ensure drivers of large property-carrying vehicles are not too tired or overworked to drive safely.
 DOT-regulated businesses that operate primarily in a local area are allowed to use what was once known as the 100-air-mile rule, but it is now the 150-air-mile radius exemption.